atuli93/Multi-Agent-Roma/README.md

 # Multi-Agent ROMA Workflow Hub

 A simple **multi-agent workflow demo** that simulates breaking a goal into tasks, executing them, and reviewing results.
-Built for **Sentient Builder L2 submission**.

 This version uses a **mock Planner** so it runs without OpenAI API calls, perfect for demo recording.